tum-i4/klee-install/README.md

 ## Step 6: KLEE

-This is the only step in the setup, where we need absolute path in the variables.
-I prefer having my self-compiled binaries in a build-folder inside my home directory, but you are free to place it wherever you want.
-Simply replace /home/user/build/ with anything, that fits your needs.
+This is the only step in this manual, where we need the absolute path in the variables.
+If you don't use a build directory in your home folder, simply replace /home/user/build/ with anything, that fits your needs.

 ```
 git clone --depth 1 --branch v1.2.0 https://github.com/klee/klee.git